ZcashFoundation/zebra/.github/PULL_REQUEST_TEMPLATE/rfc.md

 ---
-name: RFC Template
+Title: RFC Template
-about: A design RFC for Zebra
+About: A design RFC for Zebra
-title: ''
-labels: C-design
+Labels: C-design
-assignees: ''
+Assignees: ''

 ---